wilva/vm-bSave/README.md

 ---

 First we set 3 variables.
+strVMName contains the name of the VM.
+We keep name of the VM in sync with the vmx name (details below) strLUN is the LUN where the VM runs (eg. our example VM lives at "/vmfs/volumes/storage1/Alexida" strIMPORT is the location where we make the copy of the VM for backup purposes.

 The rm -rf line will delete the previous backup completely if it is still there!
 (We have another script running that already has made a zip archive of the VM so in our scenario that is fine)